Skip to main content

 Integer Type

 The integer type is used to store integer values.
-By default, integers are declared as i32 (signed 32-bit integer) and u32 (unsigned 32-bit integer).
-The Wave programming language offers options for fine-grain control over the range of integers.
+Wave commonly uses i32 (signed 32-bit integer) and u32 (unsigned 32-bit integer) by default, but allows for very fine-grained specification of integer bit sizes as needed.

 Floating-Point Type